Running at the ring: Costumed court festival

 This version of a lance game or quintain could be played in teams, and the riders sometimes dressed in exotic fancy costume as a spectacle at weddings or other court festivals.
 Costumes for a 1570 tournament in Prague were designed by Giuseppe Arcimboldo.
 At Munich in February 1568, at a match held at the wedding of Renata of Lorraine and William V, Duke of Bavaria, the spectators were entertained by the costumed aristocratic riders and professional Italian comedians.
 Henry of Navarre bought steel rings and painted lances for a masquerade in 1576.
 There are many records of running at the ring at the Scottish and Tudor courts.
 At court, the prize was often a diamond ring presented by a lady.

 Present day sport

 A tournament of tilting at the ring continues to be held in Denmark at Sønderborg annually in July and the Ringridermuseet is dedicated to the sport.
 It is also a tradition to have variations of this game at summer get-togethers in small Danish villages.
 Here they will often use anything but a horse, such as bike, lawnmower, tractor or even other people.
-Modern ring tilting tournaments have also been held in Croatian Istria since at least the 1970s.
+Modern ring tilting tournaments have also been held in Croatian Istria since at least the 1970s..
+It is also practised in the province of Zeeland, The Netherlands.

 Running at the ring, usually referred to as a ring tournament, ring jousting, or simply as jousting, has been practiced in parts of the American South since at least the 1840s.
 Ring tournaments are still held in Virginia, West Virginia, North Carolina, and South Carolina, but most frequently in Maryland, which made this form of jousting its state sport in 1962.